Data Visualization Basics

 Aside: Categorical Response Variable

-• If both your explanatory and response are categorical, you likely will want a table instead of a graph
+• You likely want a table instead of a graph

 • Or something that is technically a scatterplot but has relatively few points